projectchrono/chrono/doxygen/documentation/manual/coordinate_transformations.md

 ~~~

 This is _exactly the same algebra_ used in ChFrame and ChCoordsys,
-except that this time also the velocities and accelerations are transformed too.
+except that this time also the velocities and accelerations are also transformed.

 Note that the transformation automatically takes into account the
 contributions of complex terms such as centripetal accelerations,
 relative accelerations, Coriolis acceleration, etc.

-The following is another example, with a longer concatenation of transformations:
+The following is another example with a longer concatenation of transformations:

 ![](coord_trasf6_framemoving.png)

 Note that one can also use the inverse of frame transformations,
 using GetInverse(), as seen for ChFrame.

-Example: Computing the position, speed and acceleration of the moving target 8
+Example: Computing the position, velocity and acceleration of the moving target 8
-with respect to the gripper 6, expressed in the basis of the fram 6
+with respect to the gripper 6, expressed in the basis of the frame 6.

 ![](coord_robotexample.png)

-How to compute X_86 knowing all others?
+How would one compute X_86 knowing all others?
 Start from two equivalent expressions of X_80:

 	X_86>>X_65>>X_54>>X_43>>X_32>>X_21>>X_10 = X_87>>X_70;